Data-driven system identification using quadratic embeddings of nonlinear dynamics: Learning quadratic embeddings from data

 for $ \ell = 1, \dots, n $ in the least-squares sense.
 This illustrates that SINDy is a data-driven best approximation of $ F $ using the basis functions $ \{ \phi_i \}_{i=1}^N $.

 \begin{remark} Using properties of the pseudoinverse, we could have also directly written

 which results in the same system of equations.
-Our goal, however, was to highlight similarities with the quadratic embedding. \end{remark}
+Our goal, however, was to highlight similarities with the quadratic embedding.
+Directly computing the pseudoinverse of $ \Phi_X $ instead of solving the normal equation is more expensive, but also more accurate, see Remark \ref{rem:regression problem}.
+The computational complexity is $ \mathcal{O}\big(m \ts N^2\big) $. \end{remark}

-\begin{example} Let us consider the simple systems defined in Example~\ref{ex:guiding examples}: \begin{enumerate}[leftmargin=3.5ex, itemsep=0ex, topsep=0.5ex, label=\roman*)] \item SINDy would not be able to find the governing equations of the rational system using the three selected basis functions since the right-hand side cannot be represented by a linear combination of these functions, but we would obtain an approximation of the dynamics. \item The governing equations of the nonlinear pendulum, on the other hand, can be identified using SINDy with the chosen dictionary.
+\begin{example} Let us consider the simple systems defined in Example~\ref{ex:guiding examples}: \begin{enumerate}[leftmargin=3.5ex, itemsep=0ex, topsep=0.5ex, label=\roman*)] \item SINDy would not be able to find the governing equations of the rational system using the three selected basis functions since the right-hand side cannot be represented as a linear combination of these functions.
+The approximation error for different values of $ m $, defined to be the average difference between the predicted derivative and the true derivative evaluated in $ 100 $ test data points, is shown in Figure~\ref{fig:QENDy vs. SINDy}\ts(a).
+While QENDy identifies the correct dynamics (up to machine precision), SINDy only approximates the dynamics.
+If we add the function $ \frac{x^2}{(1+x)^2} $ to the dictionary, then both QENDy and SINDy correctly identify the system as shown in Figure~\ref{fig:QENDy vs. SINDy}\ts(b).
+Choosing a dictionary comprising only monomials of order up to two, both methods are not able to learn the true dynamics, see Figure~\ref{fig:QENDy vs. SINDy}\ts(c).
+In this case, QENDy results in smaller approximation errors due to the higher-dimensional feature space, provided we have enough observations to correctly estimate all parameters. \item The governing equations of the nonlinear pendulum can be identified using SINDy with the chosen dictionary.
 In this case, we obtain

 \end{enumerate} \end{example}